HCarlb/DotnetExcelComAddIn/README.md

 ## 📦 Features

-- Registration and unregistrationwith windows registry
+- Registration and unregistration with windows registry
 - Seamless integration with Microsoft Excel
 - Custom Ribbon tabs and buttons
 - Built-in logging and error handling